project-open/installer-docker/ROADMAP.md

   Started to modify intranet-core/www/admin/backup/pg_dump.tcl to work with ~/.pgpass

+- Copy a database backup of ubuntu24 to GIT repo pg_dump.vanilla.sql.gz, as it has updated package versions and the portlets of intranet-reporting-indicators are removed.

 - Release a new version of packages.git repo with the new versions of acs-tcl and other packages.
   Then clean the packages created by build.bash and re-run